aws/amazon-chime-sdk-js/CONTRIBUTING.md

 Contributions via pull requests are much appreciated.
 Before sending us a pull request, please ensure that:

+1. Make sure you have the following dependency installed:
+- Node.js version 12 or higher.
+Node.js 16 (Active LTS) is recommended.
+- Typescript version 4.2.3 because later versions may cause reference errors in `lib.d.ts`.
+- Ruby version 3 or higher.
+This is needed for `npm run build` script.

-1. You are working against the latest source on the *main* branch.
+2. You are working against the latest source on the *main* branch.

    Note that we recently renamed our branch from *master* to *main*.
 If you have checked out our repo before, please run the following commands: